What are lip and oral cancers? They begin in the mouth or oral cavity and include the following areas:

 How often does it occur?
 It is estimated that nearly 35,000 people are newly diagnosed with lip and oral cancer and 6,800 die from the disease.

-What does University of Minnesota Physicians Cancer Care offer?
+What does University of Minnesota Cancer Care offer?
 Our program provides lip and oral cancer patients with comprehensive, expert treatment and care in a central location.
 Our team of specialists designs a treatment plan for each patient that respects the needs of both the patient and family.
 We aim for the best possible outcomes to improve the patient's quality of life and long-term survival.

 The lip and oral cancer team of specialists includes: